itsdfish/SequentialSamplingModels.jl/docs/src/developer_guide.md

+# Contributing

+If you are interested in contributing, please open an issue and propose changes or additions you think would be beneficial.
+After discussion and approval, create a fork of the repository, and submit the changes via a pull request.
+Please review the guidelines described below.

 # Style Guide

 The code written in SequentialSamplingModels.jl follows the guidlines presented in the .[JuliaFormatter.toml](https://github.com/itsdfish/SequentialSamplingModels.jl/blob/master/.JuliaFormatter.toml) file, which is inspired by [blue style](https://github.com/JuliaDiff/BlueStyle).
 You may run the formatter locally by loading SequentialSamplingModels into your session and running ` JuliaFormatter.format(SequentialSamplingModels)`.
 All PRs undergo a formatting check, which will provide suggestions if you forget to run the formatter locally.

+# API

+In this section, we provide a high-level overview of the API.
+We recommend reviewing the code for the [Lognormal Race Model](https://github.com/itsdfish/SequentialSamplingModels.jl/blob/master/src/multi_choice_models/LNR.jl) for a simple example illustrating the implementation of a model.

+## Types

+The type system current consists of the following abstract model types:

+- `SSM1D`: abstract SSM for univariate reaction time distributions
+- `SSM2D`: abstract SSM for joint choice, reaction time distributions
+- `ContinuousMultivariateSSM`: abstract SSM for continuous multivariate distributions

+Most models can be implimented as sub-types of one of the three abstract types above.
+When adding a new model, create a new abstract type so users can develop alternative implementations as needed.

+## Methods

+The following methods are required for each new model.
+Defining new methods for other functions in the API (e.g., `length`) is typically not required.

+- `increment!`
+- `logpdf`
+- `pdf`
+- `plot_model`
+- `rand`
+- `simulate`

+Only export (make public) types and methods that are intended for users.
+Other methods are implementational details for interal use.

 # Documentation